 Total Score is used to determine how the student is performing overall.
 Higher scores relative to expectations for each administration suggest the student's performance is above expectations across all sub-scales.
-Lower scores indicate either overall below expectation performance or rather variable performance across sub-scales (i.e., some above or meeting expectations and some below).
-The finding of below expectation performance should trigger the analysis of sub-scale scores to determine which of the six domains are of concern.
+Lower scores indicate either overall below-expectation performance or rather variable performance across sub-scales (i.e., some above or meeting expectations and some below).
+The finding of the below-expectation performance should trigger the analysis of sub-scale scores to determine which of the six domains are of concern.

 Sub-scale Scores are used to determine how the student is functioning within each of the broad domains.
 Higher scores relative to expectations for each administration suggest the student's performance is above expectations within the domain of functioning to which the sub-scale corresponds.
-Lower scores indicate either overall below expectation performance across all sub-scale items or rather variable performance across sub-scale items (i.e., some above or meeting expectations and some below).
-The finding of below expectation performance within a sub-scale should trigger the analysis of individual item within that sub-scale to determine which specific skills are of concern.
+Lower scores indicate either overall below-expectation performance across all sub-scale items or rather variable performance across sub-scale items (i.e., some above or meeting expectations and some below).
+The finding of below-expectation performance within a sub-scale should trigger the analysis of individual items within that sub-scale to determine which specific skills are of concern.

 Item Scores are used to determine which specific skills should be targeted for intervention.
 Higher scores relative to expectations for each administration suggest the student's performance is above expectations for that skill.
 Lower scores indicate below expectation performance of that skill.
 The finding of below-expectation performance suggests the skill should potentially be targeted for intervention.
 The student support team, in collaboration with each student's classroom teacher, should determine the ultimate necessity of intervention.